Caroline is towed away, March 1968.

 The Titan

 The Fredericia under tow.
+Both pictures from Skyphotos, courtesy of John Thomas.

 Part of the same photo with a magnified view of the tug to show its name, Titan.

-The ships were taken to Holland (there are some fantastic photos of the Fredericia being towed into IJmuiden harbour here) and there they stayed.
+The ships were taken to Holland (there are some excellent photos of the Fredericia being towed into IJmuiden harbour here) and there they stayed.
 The station's management demanded their return.
 Wijsmuller demanded its money.
 Neither side was prepared to back down.
 It was stalemate - and Caroline remained silent.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P